 All business (burial arrangements, pricing, work orders, complaints, etc.) should be conducted at the cemetery office.
 Lost and found articles should also be reported to the cemetery office.
 No interments will be permitted on Sundays or recognized national holidays.

 Plans for mausoleums must be approved by the Board of Regents.
 Any memorial not of the standard material must also receive board approval.
-For a set dollar contribution, the cemetery will take care of providing flowers for the graveside.

 View Oakwood Cemetery's rules and regulations